Nate Thayer: Interview with Pol Pot

 In October 1997, Thayer returned to Anlong Veng and became only the second western journalist (after Elizabeth Becker in 1978) ever to be granted an interview with the former dictator and, along with McKaige, was certainly the last outsider to see him alive.
 Thayer recounted the story of his interview with Pol Pot in his unpublished book Sympathy for the Devil: Living Dangerously in Cambodia – A Foreign Correspondent's Story.
 Pol Pot told Thayer:

 First, I want to let you know that I came to join the revolution, not to kill the Cambodian people.
 Look at me now.
 Do you think ... am I a violent person?
 No. So, as far as my conscience and my mission were concerned, there was no problem.
 This needs to be clarified ...
 My experience was the same as that of my movement.
 We were new and inexperienced and events kept occurring one after the other which we had to deal with.
 In doing that, we made mistakes as I told you.
 I admit it now and I admitted it in the notes I have written.
 Whoever wishes to blame or attack me is entitled to do so.
 I regret I didn't have enough experience to totally control the movement.
 On the other hand, with our constant struggle, this had to be done together with others in the communist world to stop Kampuchea becoming Vietnamese.
 For the love of the nation and the people it was the right thing to do but in the course of our actions we made mistakes.

 The death of Pol Pot

 Thayer visited Anlong Veng again on April 16, 1998, only a day after Pol Pot had died.
 After photographing the corpse he briefly interviewed Ta Mok and Pol Pot's second wife Muon, who told Thayer, "What I would like the world to know is that he was a good man, a patriot, a good father."
 Thayer was then asked to transport Pol Pot's body in his pickup truck to the site a short distance away where it was later cremated.

-Thayer claims that Pol Pot committed suicide by drinking poison because of his belief that the Khmer Rouge were planning to "hand him over to the Americans".
+Thayer claimed that Pol Pot committed suicide by drinking poison because of his belief that the Khmer Rouge were planning to "hand him over to the Americans".